-C-1 Determination of Direct and Indirect Cost WP Reference Version 7.0, dated May 2022 1.
-Evaluate the contractor's written statements of accounting policies and procedures and determine that they adequately classify costs as direct or indirect (CAS 418.40(a)). a.
+Version 8.2, dated Feb 2025 1.
+Evaluate the contractor's written statements of accounting policies and The contract of the statement of accounting policies and determine that they adequately classify each as direct on procedures and determine that they adequately classify costs as direct or indirect (CAS 418.40(a)). a.
 The information disclosed by the contractor in its Disclosure Statement may be sufficient to make this determination.
 It should be considered before requesting additional information. b.
 Determine whether the written statements comply with the requirements of the standard as detailed in subsequent steps. c.
 Evaluate the accounting for direct costs to determine that actual costs are used, except that: d.
 Standard costs may be used for direct labor and material as provided in CAS 407 or CAS 418.50(a)(2)(i). e.
 An average or pre-established direct labor rate may be used (CAS 418.50(a)(2)(ii)).
-If average or pre-established direct labor rates are used, examine pay ranges within individual rate categories to determine whether the pay ranges are widely dispersed.
+2. If average or pre-established direct labor rates are used, examine pay ranges within individual rate categories to determine whether the pay ranges are widely dispersed.
 If not widely dispersed, discuss with the technical specialist/supervisory auditor before continuing the audit effort on labor rates.
 3. If pay ranges are widely dispersed, determine if the functions performed are not materially disparate and the employees are interchangeable with respect to the function by: a.
 Evaluating job descriptions b.
 Employee Interviews, and/or c.
 Requesting specialist assistance, if necessary 4.
 If the functions performed are disparate, determine if the employees either work in a single production unit yielding homogeneous outputs or perform their functions as an integral team.
 5. Evaluate the contractor's written policies and procedures and/or variance reports to determine if the variance between the average or pre-established direct labor rate and the actual rate for a cost accounting period, if material, are disposed of at least annually by allocation to cost objectives in proportion to the costs previously allocated to these cost objectives.
 6. Determine that any labor and material costs are accounted for as direct labor and material when such costs are specifically identified to any of the following cost objectives (CAS 418.50(a)(3)): a.
 Final cost objectives;

 C-1 Determination of Direct and Indirect Cost WP Reference b.
 Goods produced for stock or product inventory; c.
 Independent research and development and bid and proposal projects; d.
 Cost centers for accumulating costs identified with a process cost system (i.e., process cost centers); e.
 Goods or services produced or acquired for other segments of the contractor and for other cost objectives of a business unit; and f.
 Self-construction, fabrication, betterment, improvement, or installation of tangible capital assets.
 7. Determine if the contractor has changed its practices for charging or classifying costs as direct/indirect costs.
 Test the contractor's practices for classification of direct vs. indirect costs.
 Discuss with the technical specialist/supervisory auditor a sampling plan to test/verify proper classification of direct/indirect costs.
-(MAARs 7 and 10)
+8. Determine and document the reliability of the information the audit team will use to reach their conclusions in this section.